edgeworx/docs/content/en/docs/more/maintenance.md

 ### Expedited Schedule Maintenance

-For an _Expedited Schedule Maintenance_, we aim to email you at least two days in advance.
+For an _Expedited Schedule Maintenance_ event, we aim to email you at least two days in advance.
 We realize that this is not a lot of time to prepare, so we make every effort to avoid expedited maintenance.

 ### Steps